The Prey (1983 film): Special effects

 John Carl Buechler served as a special effects designer on the film.
 Struycken recalled undergoing an elaborate latex makeup application to achieve his character's deformed appearance.

 Music

 The film's score was composed by Don Peake, who had also composed the score of The Hills Have Eyes (1977).
 Director Edwin Brown was an acquaintance of that film's producer, Peter Locke, and was put in contact with Peake to write a musical score.
 Producer Summer Brown stated that Edwin wanted a musical score that was "Rachmaninoff[-like]—big, thundering."

 Release

-The Prey was released by New World Pictures on November 4, 1983, screening in cities such as Louisville, Kentucky.
+The Prey was theatrically released by New World Pictures on October 7, 1983.
+The film screened in late October 1983 in Del Rio, Texas, and as of November 4, 1983, it was continuing to screen in cities such as Louisville, Kentucky.
 It subsequently screened on premium television stations in Canada beginning November 8, 1983, and continued to screen on the Showtime television network throughout September 1984.
-The film continued screening in the United States in various cities throughout 1984.
+The film continued screening theatrically in the United States in various cities throughout 1984.